 You will have the opportunity to study a foreign language, free of charge, during your time at the University as part of the Kingston Language Scheme.
 Options currently include: Arabic, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.

-The School of Art and Design History is an university associate of the Institute of Contemporary Art (ICA).
+We are a university associate of the Institute of Contemporary Art (ICA).